marioortizmanero/transaction-system/README.md

 * Disputes can only occur once; once a resolve or chargeback occurs, it may not start the dispute process again.
+* Errors are handled with the `anyhow` crate, which makes the task quite easy.
+  It attempts to be resilient to errors, e.g., if a line in the CSV is invalid, the error is reported, and it continues its execution.
+* No `unsafe` usage at all, as it wasn't considered necessary for this simple implementation.

-For the sake of simplicity, the following parts haven't been improved:
+For the sake of simplicity, the following parts have left in a suboptimal state:

 * The algorithm is written with CPU efficiency in mind, but it could be better in terms of memory.
 For example, there is no need to actually have `Balance::client`, because its ID is already known from the clients map.
 * No parallelism is implemented, but one possible approach would be to divide the clients in ranges, each for one thread.
+It would need some experimentation because the operations are actually somewhat simple, and multithreading could just not make it more performant.